Dezmondo7/NextJS-Dashboard/README.md

 # NextJS-Dashboard

 ## Overview
-The aim of this project was to build from scratch, a user dahsboard that visualises users movements on the website into a live heatmap tracker.
+The aim of this project was to build from scratch, a user dashoard that visualises users movements on the website into a live heatmap tracker.
 The application also tracks users time spent, call to action clicks and totals the users who accessed the site in real time.

 ## Functionality
 This application has a log in, stores the users data into a functional database and allows to view various users movemenets across the website allowing for a more detailed web tracking per user.